 THE SQUIRREL HAS LEFT

 As cute as this Mac experience is, couldn’t you say that we too have those “Mac Moments” when we have to be told that the squirrel has left?
-Those moments when we hang on to something that no longer is there or coming back.
+Those moments when we hang on to something no longer there or coming back.
 Times when a relationship has ended, a business has closed, some window of opportunity has ended, your employer has let you go, those mean words you said can’t be taken back, and so on and so on.
 I’m sure you can come up with your own Mac Moment.
 Well, here’s the reality...the squirrel has left!
-If you continue to hope that it is returning then you will be sorely let down.
+If you continue to hope that it is returning, then you will be sorely let down.
 The moment has passed...time to move it along.
-There is no reason to stay stuck in idle when there are new grounds to cover, new experiences to enjoy, and new journeys to embark on.
-My walks with Mac now are a lot more alert because of his tendency to give chase to squirrels.
+There is no reason to stay stuck idle when there are new grounds to cover, new experiences to enjoy, and new journeys to embark on.
+My walks with Mac now are a lot more alert because of his tendency to chase squirrels.
 However, he now knows that his Papa will not allow him to hang around or sit and stare at the tree or the wall that the squirrel climbed up.
-He’s beginning to learn that right up the road there is probably another opportunity to give chase to another furry-tailed thing.
+He’s beginning to learn that right up the road, there is probably another opportunity to give chase to another furry-tailed thing.
 Mac’s new learned behavior is something we can all find applicable in our lives as well...realize the squirrel has left and keep looking for the next, new adventure.